Table of Contents

 - Give the sample to the nurse.
 Someone will look at your urine under a microscope to see if it has blood in it.

-If the cause of the blood in your urine is evident, your doctor will probably treat you.
-Then your doctor will check your urine again to see if the blood is gone.
+If your doctor finds what’s causing the blood in your urine, he or she will treat that problem.
+Later, he or she will check your urine again to see if the blood is gone.
 If it’s not, your doctor may perform more tests or refer you to a urologist.